Roman-java/simple_telegram_bot/README.md

 simple_telegram_bot
-Уxample of a simple telegram bot
+Example of a simple telegram bot